John Coakley Lettsom: Entomology

 Lettsom was an entomologist.
 He wrote The naturalist's and traveller's companion, containing instructions for collecting and preserving objects of natural history and for promoting inquiries after human knowledge in general.
 London: E. and C. Dilly (1774).

+Family

+On 31 July 1770 he married Anne Miers and they had several children; his extended family included William Garrow Lettsom, Sir Henry Miers Elliot, John Elliot and William Garrow.